 - After your interview you will have the opportunity of a tour of some of the medical facilities

 The interview is designed to assess the personal qualities we consider essential for the practice of medicine.
 You will be expected to have good communication and listening skills, an understanding of professional issues such as teamwork and respect for the contribution of those working in professions allied to medicine.

 Interviews are conducted by a combination of health care staff, university teaching staff and laypeople.

 The dates of the interviews will appear on the website once they have been scheduled.

 Outcome of interviews

 Applicants will be scored based on performance in each station.
-Although a few offers will be made early, the majority will be made when all interviews have been completed.
+Although some offers will be made early, the remainder will be made when all interviews have been completed.

 It is important that the process of student admission onto a medicine course at the University of Nottingham is free from unlawful discrimination of any kind.
 Our guidelines are based on those prepared by the University of Nottingham Medical School Admissions Committee.
 These guidelines are consistent with the University of Nottingham Code of Practice on Admissions and Recruitment.

 We welcome applicants with disabilities.
 If you believe that you require any adjustments to be put in place for your interview then please notify us in advance on email@example.com.